Az0xV/Platformer/README.md

  - Chest heals you, but if you have full health, it gives you power.

  - The damage you deal to an enemy when you collide is equal to your damage stat plus 100.
-If he is still alive, you get damaged.
+If he is still alive - you the one who gets damaged.

  - Dash is working only with a sword.